 My courses are designed around scientifically-backed activities like retrieval practice, spacing, and interleaving.
 I use a high-structure approach to minimize achievement gaps among students, with frequent feedback exchanged in both directions between the students and myself.
 I explicitly inform my students of why a task is assigned, and that while the strategies may not always “feel” comfortable or intuitive, their learning will be maximized for the long-haul.
 This enhances their buy-in to habits like frequent quizzing, answer generation, and peer-to-peer feedback: in other words, the elements comprising the tired if sincere buzzword “active learning.”
 I also strive for variability in instructional methods and divide lessons into 15-20 minute segments punctuated by a formative assessment or a change in delivery.
 It is my hope that study habits developed in my course extend beyond the semester and follow the students as they become self-directed learners.

 SoTL principles also inform the weaving of technology into my instructional design.
 Technology is a boon for instructors, but it must be thoughtfully incorporated and not treated as a sacred cow.
 An over-use of technology comprises a distraction when it diverts focus from the content.
-I use tools like Poll Everywhere, Canvas, and various R packages because they interact smoothly and deliver instructional tools not available in the analog world.
+I use tools like Poll Everywhere, TopHat, and Canvas because they interact smoothly and deliver instructional tools not available in the analog world.

 The third pillar of my teaching philosophy is crystallized from real-world experience in the private sector.
 Teaching assumes many forms outside academic classrooms and during my years as an operations manager in professional sports, I trained dozens of new employees.
 I developed an approach to training through intuition and observation – and I have been pleased to subsequently discover that much of this approach is backed by SoTL.